turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 * 20 total businesses
 * 10 categories
 * 50 items per category
-* 100 registered customers, one with the following data:
+* 1000 registered customers, one with the following data:
-  * Username: jmejia@turing.io
+  * Username: josh@turing.io
   * Password: password
-* 10 orders per registered customer
+* 10-20 orders per registered customer
-* 1 buisness admin per business, one with the following data:
+* 1 business manager per business with the following data:
-  * Username: nate@turing.io
+  * Username: josh@turing.io
   * Password: password
+* 1 business admin per business, one with the following data:
+  * Username: ian@turing.io
+  * Password: password
 * 1 platform administrators
-  * Username: jorge@turing.io
+  * Username: cory@turing.io
   * Password: password

 It creates a much stronger impression of your site if the data is plausible.
 We recommend creating a few "template" businesses that have real listings, then replicating those as needed.
 You could also use the [Faker](https://github.com/stympy/faker) gem.

 ## Check-ins and Milestones

-We want you to be able to discuss your app with non-technical parties as well as technical.

-### Technical Lead

-Each team will be assigned a technical lead who will be a resource to ask technical questions.
-There will be designated periods of time where they will be available but it will be up to you to make use of this resource.
-You can reach out to your technical lead at any time by tagging them in WIP pull requests or open an issue on Github.
-Your technical lead will evaluate your project based on technical quality.
+Each team will have daily stand-ups with their product owner.
+On the job most technical discussion will take place on Github.
+You should practice asking technical questions of your instructors on Github in addition to Slack and face-to-face conversations.

 ### The Client

-Each team will be assigned a client who will serve a non-technical role and guide the development of the project.
+Each team will be assigned a client who will serve a non-technical role and guide the development of the product.
 Your client will evaluate your project from the perspective of a product owner and whether their needs were satisfied.

-You will meet with your client periodically during the project.
-The goals of each check-in roughly what should be completed before the check-in is listed below.

-### 1st Check-in
+### Day 1

 #### What should be done

 The scope of the pivot is more fluid than prior projects.
 You client will want to go over your plan for the project.
-Bring wireframes and detailed user stories (ie waffle cards).
+Wireframes and detailed user stories should be completed today.
 Don't underestimate the value of a good plan.

-(You should also have a rough schema sketched out, but you will not be reviewing this with your client.)

-#### What to expect from your client

-Clients will help you refine your plan, including scope, wireframes and project management.
-You'll also decide what should be done by the next check-in.

-Don't expect to go over code, but if you've got technical questions, write them down and bring them to your technical lead.
+Groups that communicate and plan will outperform those that just start coding.

+Use your client to review your plan.

-### 2nd Check-in
+### Day 2

 #### What should be done

-This is based on what you decided in your last check-in and should be working **in production**.
-You should be well on your way to basic functionality.
-If you've changed the plan, be sure to let your client know prior to the check-in.
-Have a plan for what you'd like to go over.
-Write down technical questions that arise for your technical lead.
+* Original state of the application should be deployed.
+* Design and styles should be starting to get flushed out.
+* Schema should be sketched out.
+* Stories should be prioritized.
+* Start building the most important pieces.

 #### What to expect from instructors